203.08 Status Inquiries [R-07.2022]

-Status information relating to patent applications is available through the Patent Application Information Retrieval (PAIR) system.
-There is both a public and private interface to PAIR.
-In public PAIR, information is available relating to issued patents, published patent applications, and applications to which a patented or published application claims domestic benefit.
+Status information relating to patent applications is available through Patent Center and the Patent Application Information Retrieval (PAIR) system.
+In Patent Center, information is available relating to issued patents, published patent applications, and applications to which a patented or published application claims domestic benefit.
 In private PAIR, an applicant (or applicant's registered patent attorney or registered patent agent) can securely track the progress of applicant's application(s) through the USPTO.
 Private PAIR makes available information relating to unpublished patent applications, but the applicant must associate a Customer Number with the application to obtain access.
 See MPEP § 403 for Customer Number practice.

-Applicants and other persons seeking status information regarding an application should check the PAIR system on the Office website at www.uspto.gov/patents-application- process/checking-application-status/ check-filing-status-your-patent-application.
+Applicants and other persons seeking status information regarding an application should check Patent Center on the Office website at www.uspto.gov/patents/apply/patent-center.
 Alternatively, the requester may contact the Application Assistance Unit (AAU) (see MPEP § 1730, subsection VI.C.).
 The AAU will check the relevant Office records and will inform the requester whether the application has been published or has issued as a patent.
 If the application has been published, the AAU will inform the requester of the publication number and publication date, and if the application has issued as a patent, the AAU will inform the requester of the patent number, issue date and classification.
 If the application has not been published, but is pending or abandoned then the AAU determines whether the requester is entitled to such information.
 See MPEP § 102 for additional information.